1122c/Rachels-Cool-Employee-Database/README.md

 ## Description

-This project is a simple employee database management system created using mySQL and Sequalize with tables containg employee title, salary, department, role, and manager role if any.
+This project is a simple employee database management system created using mySQL and Sequelize with tables containg employee title, salary, department, role, and manager role if any.

 ## Table of Contents